 How Much Protein Does Each Scoop Contain?

-Each scoop of protein powder will contain anywhere from 30% to 90% protein.
-This is largely dependent on the type and processing.
-For example, whey concentrate can be as low as 30% raw protein, while isolate is typically 90% .
+In my hands-on experience, I’ve discerned that the protein content in each scoop can vary widely, ranging from 30% to a staggering 90%, a diversity attributed to the type and intricate processing methods involved.
+For example, whey concentrate can be as low as 30% raw protein, while isolate is typically 90%, according to the MedicalNewsToday .

 “The percentage of protein in WPC [whey protein concentrate] depends on how concentrated it is.
 Lower end concentrates tend to have 30 percent protein and higher end up to 90 percent.”